- Course Dates:

 Whatever your background or experience, we believe there will be a programme of

 Funding eligibility criteria:

 - Candidate must be aged 19 or over on 31/08/2019

-- Candidates aged 19-23 must already hold a Full L2 Qualification
+- Candidates aged 19-23 must already hold a Full Level 2 Qualification

-- Candidates must have resided in the EU for the past 3 years
+- Candidates must have resided in the EU for the past three years